jdelrue/info_grid/docs/tf_farming/farming_token_geration_rules.md

 ### Three types of capacity:

 * **Certified Capacity:** Underlying hardware is locked such that nobody (including the owner, farmer) can access and configure low level BIOS and other features.
 It is a black box to the farmer and anyone that has physical access to the machine.
-The only control a farmer has over DIY capacity is turning it on or off.
-It will therefore achieve a very level of security for consumers and will yield a higher capacity sales price (available in Q3 2019)
+The only control a farmer has over certified capacity is turning it on or off.
+It will therefore achieve a very level of security for consumers and will yield a higher certified capacity sales price (available in Q4 2019)

 * **DIY Capacity:** The used hardware comes from unknown sources and is not restricted in terms of low level access to BIOS and other configuration applications.
-This results in a less secure environment.
+This results in a less secure environment and a lower capacity price.

 * **Managed Capacity:** tbd

-### Farmer Token generation rules until public Grid Capacity Utilization (Q3 2019):
+### Farming Token generation rules until public Grid Capacity Utilization (Q4 2019):

 There will be no distinction between certified and uncertified capacity